zsquareplusc/python-embedded-launcher/README.rst

 (and used here) for download, see https://docs.python.org/3/using/windows.html#embedded-distribution

+While Python 3 has a ``python3.dll``, which would be nice to use, as it would make the launcher independent of the Python version -- it won't work.
+``Py_SetPath`` is not exposed by that library.

 Python is loaded dynamically via ``LoadLibrary``.
 The launcher is not linked against the DLL.
-This has the advantage that the location of the DLL can be different to the one of the exe.
-It should also enable the possibility to make one launcher of all Python 3 versions.
-Though the current version has the Python version number on its code (however it would be easy to move this to the resources for easier editing).
+This has the advantage that the location of the DLL can be different to the one of the exe and that the DLL name can be provided and edited as resource (only in ``launcher.exe``).
 The separation would also allow to check if the VC runtime is installed and direct the user to the download if it is not, but this is not implemented yet.

-``pip --user`` installs the packages into a subdirectory ``PythonXY`` named after he Python version.
-We would not need that, but on the other side, it's easier that way, so that we do not have to write our own install/extract code.

 Why put Python in a subdirectory?
 Because someone could add the directory containing the exe to the ``PATH`` and then the system would find multiple ``python.exe`` and ``pythonXY.dll``...

+``pip --user`` installs the packages into a subdirectory ``PythonXY`` named after he Python version.
+We would not need that directory structure, but on the other side, it's easier that way, so that we do not have to write our own install/extract code.